zilliz-bootcamp/image_search_v2/README.md

 <img src="pic/web4.png" width = "650" height = "500" alt="arch" align=center />

-Enter the path to the images folder, e.g. /data/images. click Load to load the images.
+Enter the path to the images folder, e.g. /data/images.
+Click Load to load the images.
 The following screenshot shows the loading process.

 <img src="pic/web0.png" width = "650" height = "500" alt="arch" align=center  />

-> Note: After clicking the load button, the system needs to wait for a while to respond.
-Please do not click again
+> Note: After clicking the Load button, you need to wait for a while for the system to respond.
+Please do not make mulitple clicks.

 The loading process may take several minutes.
-The following screenshot shows the interface with images loaded.
+The following screenshot shows the interface when the images are successfully loaded.

 <img src="pic\web3 .png" width = "650" height = "500" />

-Select an image to search.
+Select the image you want to search for.

 <img src="pic/web5.png"  width = "650" height = "500" />

-Tested with the recommended configuration, the system can complete a reverse image search in a few seconds.
+When tested with the recommended configuration, the reverse image search in the system can be done in a few seconds.
 To load images from other directories, specify the path in the text box.